 - Established a variety of innovative and successful academic programs to attract and retain students, reinforced educational offerings, and enhanced academic professional development.

 - Spearheaded an academic growth program, enhanced curriculum development, and organized grant and funding initiatives.

 “My experience in the English Department has enabled me to become a skilled writer by concentrating in literature for both my undergraduate and graduate programs.
-I am excited to incorporate the technologies I have utilized in my teaching, and am eager to work with new systems.
-Organization and leadership are vital in order to successfully balance multiple projects and demands, and this expertise has made my career much more rewarding.”
+I am excited to incorporate the technologies I have utilized in my teaching and am eager to work with new systems.
+Organization and leadership are vital to balance multiple projects and demands successfully, and this expertise has made my career much more rewarding.”

 When thinking about writing your achievements in paragraph form, think of them using the CAR analogy: CHALLENGE-ACTION-RESULT.

 Final Paragraph / Closing / Thank You

 The final paragraph is where you thank the reader for their consideration and request the opportunity to meet in person.
 This is also the place for that final push, the last opportunity to tell the reader that you are the right candidate.

 “As a passionate, innovative, and dedicated teaching professional, I am confident that my skills in academic oversight and directional leadership will directly translate to Taylor University’s mission.
 Thank you for your time and consideration.
 I look forward to connecting with you soon to offer more insight into my qualifications.”